rackerlabs/otter/docbook/rst/cloud-autoscale/dev-guide/server-flavors.rst

 ..  note::

     - The Standard Instance flavors are being phased out.
 Do not use them when adding servers.
-    - Server flavor names have been and modified
+    - The Server flavor names have been recently modified:
         - Performance 1 flavors are now General Purpose v1 flavors
         - Performance 2 flavors are now I/O v1 flavors